sharkmaul/SoloFolio/README.md

 2. Activate theme in WordPress dashboard.

-3. Navigate to SoloFolio > General and click "update" to write initial settings to your WordPress installation.
-Do the same for SoloFolio > Design and SoloFolio > Gallery.

-4. Under Appearance > Menus, make a menu and assign it to the home container.
+3. Under Appearance > Menus, make a menu and assign it to the home container.

-5. Under Settings > Media, set the Thumbnail size to 150 (w) 100 (h), Medium size to 300 (w) 200 (h), and Large size to 900 (w) 600 (h).
+4. Under Settings > Media, set the Thumbnail size to 150 (w) 100 (h), Medium size to 300 (w) 200 (h), and Large size to 900 (w) 600 (h).

-6. Upload images at least 1800x1200 in size at full JPG quality in sRGB, not to exceed 2mb.
+5. Upload images at least 1800x1200 in size at full JPG quality in sRGB, not to exceed 2mb.
 SoloFolio will handle the rest.

 USING THE GALLERY